Spring 2025 Courses

 College of Charleston Libraries

 Is your phone listening to your conversations?
-Maybe, but it probably already has all the information it needs.
-We routinely engage with and rely on systems that predict, recommend, and speculate based on our clicks, likes, searches, and even socially constructed personal data, but we rarely stop to think about how these systems work—or don’t.
-With a focus on algorithmic awareness as resistance, this seminar will address the increasing influence of artificial intelligence (AI) and social hierarchies replicated and reinforced by algorithmic bias.
-Students will work to recognize race, gender, and ability bias in technology and acquire the skills and strategies necessary to research AI-powered, intersectional oppression happening across the globe and, of course, on their phones and other devices.
+Most likely, but unnecessarily.
+We routinely engage with and rely on systems, on our personal devices and elsewhere, that predict, recommend, and speculate based on our clicks, likes, searches, and even data based on socially constructed identities, but we rarely stop to think about how these systems work—or don’t.
+This seminar will address the influence of artificial intelligence (AI) on our lives beyond the screen and explore the impacts of social hierarchies replicated and reinforced by algorithmic bias.
+Students will use information literacy to research the effects of algorithms, the attention economy, and digital polarization and complete a prompt engineering microcredential in order to practice using large language model chatbots effectively and ethically.

 • FYSG 143: What is the Metaverse?